CCNA hears proposal for Pierce Park, pitch for ending gerrymandering

 CCN safety concerns, tips offered

 CCNA Neighborhood Watch chairperson Mike Herriman reviewed the neighborhood’s safety patrol system and other ideas to increase security.
-The company a number of CCN residents have recently hired is D.M.
+Starting in October, about 25 CCN residents have hired D.M.
 Burr to provide security guards and other systems to ensure better safety for the area.

-Herriman said the signs put in residents’ yards who’ve signed on are a crime deterrent in itself, but the company also patrols the area with armed uniformed guards.
-He pointed out better lighting on each property also is known to discourage crime.
-Crime Stoppers also was mentioned as a place to report suspicious incidents.
+Herriman said the signs put in residents’ yards who’ve signed on are a crime deterrent in itself, but the company also patrols the area with uniformed guards.
+Contacted after the meeting, Herriman said though armed guards would be available through the company, the 25 neighbors participating in the service so far have opted not to pay the additional rate for armed guards.
+He said each residence participating brings about a half hour of patrolling per week, or so far, about 12 1/2 hours/week in the area of the addresses covered by the participants.

+If paid in advance, the cost for D.M.
+Burr is $500 per year per address; if paid in advance, $600 a year or $50/month.
+Herriman said the company will monitor, observe, do what they can in the neighborhood.
+“My perspective on it is that they want to have documentation showing that somehow they’re reducing the crime rate,” Herriman said.
+“It’s to their advantage to say they did this.
+They want to show that they have helped.
+Their goal is to get out and meet people at every house that signs up with them — that house gets additional benefits.”
+He said neighbors’ experience so far is that D.M.
+Burr can come out and check a lot faster than 9-1-1.
+More information is available from Herriman at 810-232-6751 or from Jim Lincoln at D.M.
+Burr, 888-533-4600.

+Herriman pointed out better lighting on each property also is known to discourage crime.
+Crime Stoppers was mentioned as an additional route for reporting suspicious incidents.
 Calls to Crime Stoppers are anonymous and tips sometimes lead to rewards.
+Hayden provided CrimeStoppers’ contacts as 1-800-422-JAIL or CrimeStoppersOfFlint.com.

 EVM Staff Writer Patricia Isenberg can be reached at pisenber@gmail.com.
+EVM Editor Jan Worth-Nelson contributed to this report.
+She can be reached at janworth1118@gmail.com.